AdamDavidson1/4klift/docs/README.md

 | context    | text        | $context   | string       | setContext(...)        | getContext()     |
 | payload    | text        | $payload   | string       | setPayload(...)        | getPayload()     |

-See an example [Gist of the **[LogDataModel]**.
+See an example Gist of the **[LogDataModel]**.

-It is **important** to note that setters requiring specific type other than basic scalar need to be type hinted.
-The setDate method requires a [DateTime] object and is properly type hinted in the example below:
+It is **important** to note that setters requiring a specific type other than basic scalar need to be type-hinted.
+The `setDate` method requires a [DateTime] object and is properly type-hinted in the example below:

 ```php
 /**